Sales periods in Europe

 Shops' opening hours:

-• Sunday: closed.
-It becomes more and more common that shops are, for instance during sales periods, but not only, open on Sundays (“ouvertures dominicales”, exact dates can be found on the internet).
+- Sunday: generally closed; however, shops are increasingly open on Sundays (“ouvertures dominicales”, exact dates can be found on the internet)

 Seasonal reductions can be found throughout the year.